 - Combine the remaining olive oil, the anchovies, and garlic in a large sauté pan.
 Heat over medium heat.
 Add the wine and cook until nearly evaporated, 1 to 2 minutes.

 - When the pasta has reached al dente, transfer to a colander to drain, reserving 1/4 cup of the cooking water.
 Add the hot pasta to the sauté pan with the anchovy mixture and toss to coat well.
-Add the truffle puree, parmigiano, parsley and a pinch of pepper.
+Add the truffle puree, parmigiano, parsley and a pinch of pepper and gently toss to combine.
 If the sauce seems too thick, add some of the reserved pasta water and mix well.
 Plate the pasta and shave the remaining truffle over the top of each serving.
 Serve immediately.

 Fresh truffles are usually available in the Winter season, they are also available in small jars on the grocery selves.